 Christian Appalachian Project (CAP) is building hope, transforming lives, and sharing Christ’s love through service in Appalachia.

 Since our founding more than 50 years ago, we have been committed to improving the lives of Appalachian children, families and seniors who are struggling to escape poverty.

-His efforts were achieving such great success that in 1964, the name and organization, Christian Appalachian Project came to be.
+His efforts were achieving such great success that in 1964, the organization named Christian Appalachian Project came to be.

 With the help of donors, volunteers, staff, and the communities it serves, CAP has grown to touch the lives of more than 1 million people each year.

-Changing lives, teaching skills, improving the community — this is CAP.
+Changing lives, teaching skills, serving the community — this is CAP.

 “For I was hungry and you gave me something to eat, I was thirsty and you gave me something to drink, I was a stranger and you invited me in, I needed clothes and you clothed me, I was sick and you looked after me, I was in prison and you came to visit me…whatever you did for one of the least of these brothers of mine, you did for me.” -- Matthew 25:35-40 NIV